codepath/site-unit2-project1-music-playlist-explorer-starter/README.md

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
+`TODO://` Add the embedded URL code to your animated app walkthrough below, ``.
 Make sure the video actually renders and is playable when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

 `ADD_EMBEDDED_CODE_HERE`